 These are a number of recent and selected publications.
 You may find a complete list here.

-• This plugin is a personal knowledge management (PKM) and task management system, based on tagging of paragraphs and tasks.
+The Inline Tag Navigator plugin is a personal knowledge management (PKM) and task system, based on tagging of paragraphs and tasks.
 It is a simple and powerful tool for organising and navigating through your notes.
-Follow the panel on the right in the following screen capture:
+The following example demonstrates how to build a music database using the plugin:

 Work